psanders/fonos101/README.md

 npm i --save @fonos/sdk
 ```

-Then, create a script with the this code:
+Then, create a script with this code:

 ```
 // This will load the SDK and reuse your Fonos credentials